ayushch80/ayushch80/README.md

  Hey there 🙋 I'm $ ayushch80 .
- I'm most probably according to me perfect in HTML and Linux.
+ I'm most probably perfect in HTML and Linux.
  Intermediate in PYTHON, PHP and MySQL.
  Noob in CSS , JS , NODEJS.
  Bot in Remaining.